-Intel® recommends a using a torque driver with a T-30 bit and a torque value of 8 lbf-in to prolong the longetivity of all PEEK nuts after the quality of the load post is corrected.
+Intel[®] recommends a using a torque driver with a T-30 bit and a torque value of 8 lbf-in to prolong the longetivity of all PEEK nuts after the quality of the load post is corrected.

-7. Reinstall the air duct.
-For more information, see the section Air Duct.
+8. Reinstall the air duct.
+For more information, see the Air Duct section.